-Prior to this, I was an “Optical Microscopy Tool Development Engineer” at Intel, where I specialized in developing next-generation microscopy systems for failure analysis/fault isolation on the 14 nm and 10 nm nodes.
-My chief accomplishments include a patent on a visible light probing system for subsurface semiconductor analysis, near-field scanning optical microscopy of an active processor test chip, and using super-resolution microscopy to improve optical debug.
+From 2012-2015, I was an “Optical Microscopy Tool Development Engineer” at Intel in Oregon, where I specialized in developing next-generation microscopy systems for failure analysis/fault isolation on the 14 nm and 10 nm nodes.
+My chief accomplishments include a patent on a visible light probing system for subsurface semiconductor analysis that was licensed, near-field scanning optical microscopy of an active processor test chip, and using super-resolution microscopy to improve optical debug.
 I received a company-wide award for using structured illumination to image an actively-functioning test chip.
 I also helped develop electron microscopy tools for non-destructive analysis of processors.

 - Mixed ionic/electronic conductors: I am studying how conducting polymers can be used in cutting-edge applications, largely in neuromorphic computing devices as well as biosensors, depending on the material.
 These materials use ions (charged atoms) to dope the film, and are known as “mixed conductors.”
 This research includes a high-profile demonstration using AFM to directly image how nanoscale structure impacts ion transport.
 These studies are naturally related to battery and energy storage (as those are ion conductors, but my personal interest is in memristive applications such as hardware-based neural networks and memory-based computing.

-I received my B.S in Electrical Engineering from UT-Austin, where I was a National Merit scholar and a Cockrell scholar, and I graduated with high honors.
+I received my B.S in Electrical Engineering from UT-Austin, where I was a National Merit scholar and a Cockrell scholar, and I graduated with high honors in 2004.
 I then received my M.S. and Ph.D. at Rice University working for Prof. Kevin F. Kelly in 2007 and 2009, respectively.
-I focused on atomic-resolution microscopy of polymer nanowires.
+I focused on scanning tunneling microscopy of polymer nanowires.
 While in graduate school I was the fortunate recipient of an NSF Graduate Research Fellowship and several University-wide awards.
 I was then a post-doc at the University of Washington before spending several years at Intel.